CryptoExperts/artifact-HLUT-TCHES/README.md

 docker cp artifact-hlut-tches/figures/regenerated ./figures
 ```

+This reproduction can take a while depending of your hardware.
+On our computing server equipped with an AMD
+Ryzen Threadripper PRO 7995WX (96 cores), this takes about one hour.

 ## Stand-alone Tool

 The decomposition generation is not included in the full reproduction script, as it is computationally intensive.
 Instead, we provide a stand-alone tool to decompose any S-box.